oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GNU Wget is a free software package for retrieving files using HTTP, HTTPS and FTP, the most widely-used Internet protocols.
 It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs, terminals without X-Windows support, etc.

-**URL**
+**More Information**

 https://www.gnu.org/software/wget